 Important announcement - please read!

-The Journal of Historical Syntax is becoming an online section of the LSA's flagship journal Language, alongside e.g. "Phonological Analysis" and "Language and Public Policy"; see http://www.linguisticsociety.org/content/update-status-lsa-publications for details.
-This change is because the eLanguage programme, of which JHS forms a part, is coming to an end at the end of 2013.
-As a result, the current dissemination system will be shut down at the end of 2013, with all papers that appear after that appearing via Language.
-Caitlin Light is joining as co-editor of the new Historical Syntax section.
+The Journal of Historical Syntax has become an online section of the LSA's flagship journal Language, alongside e.g. "Phonological Analysis" and "Language and Public Policy"; see http://www.linguisticsociety.org/content/update-status-lsa-publications for details.
+This change is because the eLanguage programme, of which JHS forms a part, came to an end at the end of 2013.
+As a result, this site is no longer active except to record existing publications.
+Caitlin Light has joined as co-editor of the new Historical Syntax section.
 There are a number of practical implications of this transition, most significantly the following:

 1) We are remaining an open-access journal, but articles published will not be available free of charge immediately.
 Instead there will be a twelve-month embargo period, after which articles will be available free on the LSA website.
 During those 12 months, access will be via Project MUSE and will be behind a paywall.
 This embargo can be skipped, for a fee of $400.
 There is still no fee to submit articles, nor to access them (after the embargo period).